arthurdjn/nets/README.md

 or **TensorFlow**.
 Instead, this package was made to understand how all of these libraries work and handle forward / backward propagation by making one from scratch.
-As I am going through this *deep* understanding, I found interesting to share as much as possible my work, which I hope will help students or people that want to learn more about this subject.
+As I am going through this *deep* understanding, I found interesting to share as much as possible my work, which I hope will help students or people who want to learn more about this subject.

 ### Requirements